Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Learning Objectives

-• Use of the dynamic cannabis space to teach introductory legal concepts.
+• Use the dynamic cannabis space to teach introductory legal concepts.

-• Expand existing foundational law courses with practical and interesting cannabis related activities and assignments.
+• Expand foundational law courses with practical, cannabis-related assignments.

 Target Audience